Progress report for ONC19-054

 Our objectives to be conducted on-farm with farmer cooperators will be: (1) to evaluate commercially available grain sorghum hybrids and experimental lines being developed in breeding programs for performance and adaptability to the High Plains region; (2) to determine the optimal planting date, row spacing, and population that will enable the crop to reach physiological maturity while also maximizing yield; (3) develop fertility recommendations for grain sorghum; (4) Disseminate research results through field days, extension and peer-reviewed publications, media outlets, and winter research updates to provide farmers with the knowledge and resources necessary to be successful growing dryland grain sorghum.

-The study was planted in two different locations in 2019, Sidney, NE and Rushville, NE on June 11th and June 13th, respectively.
-Fields with low nutrient levels were found for the study locations.
-One variety of sorghum was being used to evaluate nutrient response to varying amounts of fertilizer.
+The study was planted at two different locations in 2019 and 2020 near Sidney, NE and Rushville, NE.
+Planting dates in 2019 were on June 11th and June 13th, and in 2020 were May 27th and 28th, respectively.
+Field sites used had low fertility levels and applied rates were based on existing university recommendations to determine the 100% rate treatment.
+Dekalb 28E was used because it is well adapted to the area and the most commonly used.
 Rates of fertilizer included: 0, 50, and 100 percent of Nitrogen and Phosphorus and 0 and 100 percent of Zinc, Sulfur, and Potassium.